Tati Zaqui: Biography

 In September 2019, alongside Dadá Boladão and OIK, she released the song "Surtada", described as "a foray into brega funk".
+By the end of that year, a remixed version of "Surtada" became the most streamed song on Spotify in Brazil, with Zaqui recording a video on her Instagram to celebrate it.

 On August 2, 2020, she released the duet "Aguenta" with rapper Pelé Milflows.
-In 2021 she and Milflows collaborated once more, alongside fellow rappers Mikezin, SóCiro and Olivia, for the single "Baila Mais 2".
+In February 2021 she and Milflows collaborated once more, alongside fellow rappers Mikezin, SóCiro and Olivia, for the single "Baila Mais 2".
 Later that year, on July 30, she released the collaboration "Amiga Não Julga" alongside Karen Kardasha and Renato Shippee.

-In March 2022 Zaqui opened up an account on content subscription service Privacy, acquiring over 15,000 subscribers in less than three weeks.
-Later in September she was chosen as a contestant of the fourteenth season of RecordTV's reality show A Fazenda; she would become the fourth contestant to be eliminated on October 13.
+In March 2022 Zaqui opened up an account on content subscription services OnlyFans and Privacy, acquiring over 15,000 subscribers in less than three weeks in the latter.
+Later in September she was chosen as a contestant of the fourteenth season of RecordTV's reality show A Fazenda, ending as the fourth contestant to be eliminated on October 13.

+In late 2023, Zaqui stated she planned to switch her focus from funk to gospel music after converting to Evangelicalism; her first foray into the genre, "Me Guia", was released on November 3.
+She had initially elaborated that, while she didn't plan to abandon the funk scene as a whole, she now strived to "value the quality of her lyrical content" as a Christian woman.
+In January 2024, she announced she'd also stop posting adult content to subscription services, and would begin giving coaching lessons; later that year, in June, she inaugurated her own brand of eyewear, Tatiane Zaqui Eyewear.
+In September, she stated she was planning to retire from the music industry altogether.